ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 Optionally the following fields can also be passed:

-Forward/Backward Links must be passed in together.

 * Forward Link - Numeric
 * Backward Link - Numeric
+* Construction Link - Numeric

+Forward and backward Links must be passed in together.
 Construction Links can be passed in separately.

-* Construction Link - Numeric

 Other fields should only be passed if required by Responder Filtering (4.1).
 Unless otherwise noted, fields must not contain null values.